jimmy-vo/ml.EnvironmentSetting/Window10-GPU-Anaconda-Jupyter.md

 It's is a web-based visualizing tool that allows you to execute Python script

 ##### How do they works together?
-Kerase sits on top of Anaconda environment where you can install python dependencies like TensorFlow.
+Keras sits on top of Anaconda environment where you can install python dependencies like TensorFlow.
-Jupypter also sits on top of Anaconda environment.
+Jupyter also sits on top of Anaconda environment.
 CUDA and cuDNN are the low-level stuff on top of Window (again, you don't need to worry to much a bout those)

 ##### My machine configuration?